ArzuAshik/volunteer-network/README.md

 ---

 Volunteer Network is a Full Stack Volunteer Management Site.
-A User can register any volunteer event.
+A User can register for any volunteer event.
 To register for a volunteer service user needs to login with Google.
-After registering a volunteer service user can see his/her registered volunteer service list.
+After registering, a volunteer service user can see his/her registered volunteer service list.
 An Admin can remove any volunteer anytime.
-Admin can also add new volunteer event.
+Admin can also add a new volunteer event.

 ---